stan-dev/design-docs/designs/0032-cmdstan-output-formats.md

 allows the first row of data to be treated as a row of column labels (the "header row"), and also allows comment rows which start with a designated comment prefix character.

-The CSV format was chosen as the output format early in the Stan project's history.
-At that time, the goal was to develop a better MCMC sampler and the CSV file allowed for a straightforward representation of the posterior sample one row per draw, one column per output from the Stan program.
+Because the initial focus of the project was MCMC sampling, the CSV file allowed for a straightforward representation of the posterior sample one row per draw, one column per output from the Stan program.
-Over time, this file has come to be an amalgam of information about the inference engine configuration, the algorithm state, and the algorithm outputs.
+Over time, the Stan CSV file has come to be an amalgam of information about the inference engine configuration, the algorithm state, and the algorithm outputs.
 This format is limited and limiting for several reasons.